GeorgeWilliamStrong/multimodal-hybrid-parsing/tests/output/markdown/heuristic_cuda_img_desc_smolVlm/[s1-form-large-file] wework-s1.md

 ## Cost Per Employee: WeWork Versus Standard Lease

 <!-- image -->
-**Image Description:** The image is a bar chart titled "Build-Out Costs."
-The x-axis represents the number of standard lease build-out operations, ranging from 0 to 60.
-The y-axis represents the number of standard lease build-out operations, ranging from 0 to 60.
-The bars are color-coded to represent different types of build-out operations.
+**AI-Generated Image Description:** The image shows a bar chart titled "Standard lease + build-out + operations" with two categories: "Build-out costs" and "Offer operations."
+The x-axis represents the number of standard lease leases, ranging from 17,158 to 7,304.
+The y-axis represents the number of standard lease operations, ranging from 17,158 to 57,704.
+The chart shows that the standard lease + build-out + operations category has a higher number of standard lease operations compared to the other categories.

-The bars are color-coded as follows:
-- The first bar is yellow, representing standard lease build-out operations.
-- The second bar is green, representing standard lease build-out operations.
-- The third bar is blue, representing standard lease build-out operations.
-- The fourth bar is orange, representing standard lease build-out operations.
-- The fifth bar is black, representing standard lease build-out operations.
-- The sixth bar is gray, representing standard lease build-out operations.

-The bars are labeled with the following values:
-- The first bar is labeled "$4,436"
-- The second bar is labeled "$17,158"
-- The third bar is labeled "$7,304"
-- The fourth bar is labeled "$7,504"
-- The fifth bar is labeled "$7,7,304"
-- The sixth bar is labeled "$7,7,304"

-The chart is divided into two sections, each representing a different type of build-out operation.
-The first section is labeled "Build-Out Costs" and the second section is labeled "Build-Out Costs + Operations."

-### Analysis and Description:

-- **Build-Out Costs**: The first bar represents the cost of building out operations, which is $4,436.
-This is the cost of building out operations for the standard lease build-out operations.
-- **Build-Out Costs + Operations**: The second bar represents the cost of building out operations, which is $17,158.
-This is the cost of building out operations for the standard lease build-out operations.

-### Relevant Knowledge:
-- **Build-Out Costs**: These costs are typically higher than standard lease build-out operations.
-They can include costs such as construction, labor, and overhead.
-- **Build-Out Operations**: These costs are typically lower than standard lease build-out operations.
-They can
 <!-- end image description -->